DID NOT ATTEND POLICY

 When a patient with a chronic condition or who is otherwise deemed to be “at risk” fails to attend a screening or a recall appointment there may be an implied duty on the practice to follow-up the reason for non-attendance to ensure that the patient’s health is not at risk.

-The responsible clinician (usually the doctor or the nurse holding the clinic) will be responsible for initiating action to contact the patient by telephone to determine the reason for the failure to attend, and where possible re-arrange the appointment.
+The responsible clinician (usually the doctor or the nurse holding the clinic) will initiate action by contacting the patient over the telephone to determine the reason for the failure to attend, and where possible re-arrange the appointment.

 Where a new appointment is arranged, this is to be followed up with a letter of confirmation, and, the day prior to the new appointment date, a further telephone call to the patient is to be made to check that they will attend.